Long-term complications of diabetesDiabetic complications - long term

 - Your feet and skin can develop sores and infections.
-If it goes on too long, your foot or leg may need to be removed.
-Infection can also cause pain and itching in other areas.
+If it goes on too long, your toes, foot, or leg may need to be amputated.
+Infection can also cause pain and itching in your feet, legs, and other areas.

 - Diabetes may make it harder to control your blood pressure and cholesterol.
 This can lead to heart attack, stroke, and other problems.
 It can become harder for blood to flow to the legs and feet.

 - Nerves in the body can become damaged , causing pain, tingling, and loss of feeling.
 Nerve damage can also make it harder for men to have an erection.

 - You could have problems digesting the food you eat.
 You could feel weakness or have trouble having a bowel movement.

 High blood sugar and other problems can lead to